 5. Can SiOO:X be used on all types of wood?

-Yes!
+Yes, on most natural timber and on many engineered timber brands.
 On some of the very dense hardwoods it can be preferable to let the timber weather for anything up to a year to allow the surface to open up.
 This will allow the SiOO:X treatment to penetrate better.

-These parts can be soaked with water rubbed in with a brush to speed the crystallisation.
+These parts can be soaked with water and rubbed in with a brush to speed the crystallisation.
 Repeat several times.

 7. Why Is the surface speckled and mottled after I have applied SiOO:X?